Robert Atherton (civil servant): 1845-1855

-By 1850, the Wesleyan community of Batticaloa became hugely, resulting in the loss of Atherton to the Anglican Communion.
+By 1850, the Wesleyan community of Batticaloa became hugely divided, resulting in the loss of Atherton to the Anglican Communion.
 This was a particularly grievous blow to the Wesleyans, for much of their success in the Eastern Province was due to Atherton’s exertions on their behalf.
 With all the fervour of the recently converted, Atherton now worked for the Anglicans, and against the Wesleyans.
 The loss of Atherton was a big impact to the Wesleyan community in Batticaloa.
-A initial reduction in grants brought them under a huge financial strain, followed by the loss of government patronage.
+An initial reduction in grants brought them under a huge financial strain, followed by the loss of government patronage.